Jamie Day (footballer, born 1979): Bangladesh

-In 2020 Jamie Day led the Bangladesh national team in qualifying to the next round of the Asian cup.

 In September 2021, Bangladesh took part in the 2021 Three Nations Cup (Kyrgyzstan), the team lost all 3 games, conceding a total of 9 goals and only managing to score 3.
-These results led to Day being "put on leave" just before the 2021 SAFF Championship, held in Maldives To date, Day is the longest serving Bangladesh national team head coach.
+These results led to Day being "put on leave" just before the 2021 SAFF Championship, held in Maldives.
+To date, Day is the longest serving Bangladesh national team head coach.

 Return to England

 On 23 June 2022, Day was appointed assistant coach of League Two club Swindon Town.
 In January 2023, Day followed manager Scott Lindsey to join Crawley Town.
+In September 2024, he once again followed Lindsey, returning to League Two with Milton Keynes Dons.